The two key differences between a portfolio manager and an investment advisor are as follows:

 Discretionary authority over client accounts paired with a fiduciary duty to act in the best interest of clients allows a Portfolio Manager to carry out transactions in a timely manor that is well aligned with the client’s investment objectives.
 By compensating a Portfolio Manager on a fee for service basis rather than on a transactional (commission) basis, investors can be assured that the best, most suitable investment decisions are made within their portfolios.

-Whether it is related to uncertainty regarding volatile markets, lack of satisfaction with your current advisor, or simply to provide peace of mind, a second opinion can often provide comfort in knowing your wealth is being managed in the most favourable way possible.
-For this reason, the LePoidevin Group is happy to offer no-obligation portfolio reveiws to prospective clients.
-Portfolio reviews are complimentary and can be requested by filling out a “request for contact” on our Contact Us page.
+Whether it is related to uncertainty regarding volatile markets, lack of satisfaction with your current advisor, or simply to provide peace of mind, a second opinion can often provide comfort in knowing your wealth is being managed in the most favorable way possible.
+For this reason, LePoidevin Group is happy to offer no-obligation portfolio reviews to prospective clients.
+Portfolio reviews are complimentary and can be requested here.

 Yes.
 Having started his career in Toronto, David provides portfolio management services to clients across the country.
 The transition to internet based trading over the past two decades have made working with clients throughout Canada not only possible, but quite efficient.
 David is a licensed Portfolio Manager in the majority of Canadian provinces.